kinyatoride/DLMA/README.md

 A skillful and interpretable seasonal forecasting approach by combining deep learning and model-analog forecasting.
 U-Net is used to find important areas for identifying analog members.

-This repository contains the code for the paper titled "Using Deep Learning to Identify Initial Error Sensitivity of ENSO Forecasts" by Toride et al. A preprint is available at [Link to Preprint].
+This repository contains the code for the paper titled "Using Deep Learning to Identify Initial Error Sensitivity of ENSO Forecasts" by Toride et al. A preprint is available at https://arxiv.org/abs/2404.15419.

 ![overview](images/figure1.png)